Nationals vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .263 with a double, two home runs, three walks and five RBI.
+- Garcia has picked up a hit in three straight games.
+During his last five outings he is batting .333 with two doubles, three home runs, three walks and six RBI.

 Garcia Recent Games